top of page

 Sporting Ride

-The Sporting Ride is the fastest of the group rides, covering the longest distance (and hence a greater elevation).
-This ride is perfect for strong triathletes, half and full ironman athletes and riders with a high level of strength and fitness who want to put in some strong shared training sessions.
+The Sporting Ride is the fastest group, covering longer distances and greater elevations.
+It suits strong triathletes, half and full ironman athletes, and riders with high strength and fitness levels seeking rigorous training sessions.

-Riding in close formation at these increased speeds, over long distances, introduces a greater level of risk.
-Therefore, new riders joining this group can expect support and feedback from fellow riders, to help their safe transition.
+Riding in close formation at higher speeds over long distances carries increased risk, and new riders joining this group can expect support and feedback from fellow riders to ensure a safe transition.

 Junior Riders

-Juniors (under 18 years old) are welcome to join club group rides provided they are accompanied by a parent/guardian at all times during the ride, and are able to keep up with the advertised speed of the selected ride.
-The parent/guardian must stay with their junior throughout the ride.
+Juniors (under 18 years old) are welcome on club group rides when accompanied by a parent/guardian and able to maintain the advertised speed of the selected ride.
+Parents/guardians must stay with their juniors throughout the ride.

 Winter Riding

-During the winter months the rides may leave at 10:00 am to avoid adverse weather conditions (e.g. ice or fog).
-If the conditions for riding are considered unsafe for everyone, the NC&TC ride co-ordinator will decide whether rides go ahead and communicate this to all members via Facebook.
+During winter months, rides may commence at 10:00 am to avoid adverse weather conditions.
+If conditions are deemed unsafe, the NC&TC ride coordinator will decide on ride status and communicate this via Facebook.

-We are always looking for help with our guided rides.
-If you are an experienced cyclist with good group riding skills send us a message if you would like to help.
-You do not need any formal ride guide qualifications, but these are obviously beneficial.
+We always appreciate assistance with our guided rides.
+If you're an experienced cyclist with strong group riding skills, please reach out if you'd like to help.
+Formal ride guide qualifications are not necessary but are beneficial.

-If you have any question regarding our rides please contact rides@newmarketctc.com
+For any questions regarding our rides, please contact rides@newmarketctc.com.

 Website_Social_Ride-1.jpg